 Id-ALS study: Identification of genetic changes in people with ALS

 Another key research question was the identification of people with ALS who could be considered for treatment with future genetic drugs.
-The identification of genetic changes in the SOD1, C9orf72 and FUS genes was of particular importance, as Tofersen and ION363 were new drugs in development that were aimed at therapeutically influencing these genes.
+The identification of genetic changes in the SOD1, C9orf72, and FUS genes was of particular importance, as Tofersen and ION363 were new drugs in development that were aimed at therapeutically influencing these genes.